FireFlyMediaGroup/joeperks_platform_v2/docs/marketplace_integration_plan.md

 # Joe Perks Marketplace Implementation Plan

-Medusa v2 + Marketplace Plugin + Stytch + Supabase + Stripe Connect
+Medusa v2 native marketplace + Stytch + Supabase + Stripe Connect

 Last updated: 2025-09-12

 ## 1) Purpose and Summary

-This document consolidates what we learned from our review of the PRD, current repo state, and the Medusa 2 marketplace plugin by Tech-Labi.
+This document consolidates what we learned from our review of the PRD, current repo state, and the official Medusa v2 marketplace recipe (native modules approach).
 It defines an atomic, step-by-step plan to bring the project into alignment with our stated goals:

 - Medusa v2 backend with marketplace capabilities
 - Supabase Postgres for development (no local Postgres by default)